emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 <asynchronous garbage collector>` and :term:`incrementally
 <incremental garbage collection>`.
 This means that it is not normally
 necessary to tell it when to start garbage collections, or to wait until it has finished collecting.
+(But if your program has idle time that could be productively spent by the MPS, see :ref:`topic-arena-idle` below.)

 However, during development and testing it is useful to be able to request that MPS run a full :term:`collection cycle`.
 For example, you